 Many residents continued to treat it like a holy place until the 1970s when, Turkish newspaper Milliyet reported, looters ransacked the tomb and its status as a religious site was questioned.

-“Shrine” in Turkey actually tomb to ancient Greek athlete Diagoras
+“Shrine” in Turkey actually tomb to ancient Greek boxer Diagoras

-Despite these doubts about its Islamic roots, locals continued to treat the ancient tomb, now determined to date back nearly 2,400 years, as a holy site.
+Despite these doubts about its Islamic roots, locals continued to treat the ancient tomb, that dates back nearly 2,400 years, as a holy site.

 Archaeologists discovered a Greek inscription on the tomb’s walls, identifying Diagoras and featuring a quote from the athlete from beyond the grave, stating: “I will be vigilant at the very top so as to ensure that no coward can come and destroy this tomb.”

 According to reports, there was also mention of Diagoras’ wife, Aristomache, at the tomb.
 Archaeologists posit that there was once a sculpture of the couple at the site, that has since been stolen by looters.